rocktale/birthdaydroid/README.md

 ## Supported platforms

-So far, it is only tested on a Samsung S7 running Android 7.0 and on the Android 8.1 emulator image.
+This app requires Android SDK version 26 since it uses `java.time` for all the date related operations.
+Therefore, it can only be used on Android 8.0 and newer.
+So far, it is only tested on a Samsung S7 running Android 8.0 and on the Android 8.1 emulator image.
 I have no idea if other devices work as well.

 ## Use at own risk